 Causes of monocular double vision

-If double vision is noted when one eye is covered but not the other, this is referred to as monocular double vision.
+If double vision is noted when one eye is covered but not the other, this is referred to by eye specialists as monocular double vision.

 - Astigmatism: The cornea, or the transparent layer at the front of the eye, is irregularly shaped.
 With astigmatism, the cornea has two curves on the surface similar to a football instead of being perfectly round like a basketball.

-- Dry eye: The eye does not produce enough tears, or it dries out too quickly.
+- Dry eye: The eye does not produce enough tears or dries out too quickly.

-- Keratoconus: This is a degenerative condition of the eye that causes the cornea to become thin and cone-shaped.
+- Keratoconus: This is a degenerative eye condition that causes the cornea to become thin and cone-shaped.

 Temporary double vision

 Double vision can sometimes be temporary.
-Alcohol intoxication, benzodiazepines, opioids, or certain medications for seizures and epilepsy sometimes cause this.
-Head injuries, such as concussions, can also cause temporary double vision.
+Alcohol intoxication and drugs such as benzodiazepines, opioids, or certain anti-seizure medications can sometimes cause this.
+Head injuries such as concussions can also cause temporary double vision.

 Being particularly tired or having strained eyes can bring on temporary double vision.
-If normal vision does not return quickly, seek medical attention as soon as possible.
+If correct vision does not return quickly, seek medical attention as soon as possible.

-Diagnosing double vision can be challenging for an eye specialist because there are so many possible causes.
+Diagnosing double vision can be challenging for an eye specialist because there are many possible causes.

-If the double vision is monocular, it means that the problem is more likely to be within the eye, rather than in the nerves.
+If the double vision is monocular, the problem is more likely to be within the eye rather than in the nerves.
 It is likely to be less serious.

 Diagnosis in children

-Children cannot always express what they see, and this can make diagnosis difficult.
+Children cannot always express what they see, which can make diagnosis difficult.

 Physical signs of double vision include: